tshakalekholoane/bat/README.md

     threshold num
         Print the current charging threshold limit.

-        If num is specified--which should be a value between 1 and 100--this will set a new charging threshold limit.
+        If num is specified (which should be a value between 1 and 100) this will set a new charging threshold limit.
 ```